warbe-maker/VBA-Component-Management/README.md

 ### Using the _Synchronization Service_
 #### Steps
-1. Follow the [Installation](#installation) instructions and [Enabling the _Synchronization_ service](#enabling-the-synchronization-service).
+1. Follow the [Installation](#installation) instructions and the [Enabling the _Synchronization_ service](#enabling-the-synchronization-service) instructions.
-2. Copy the productive Workbook into a dedicated folder within the configured [_Serviced Development and Test Folder_](#configuration) and modify the VB-Project as intended while the productive Workbook remains in use!.
+2. Copy the productive Workbook into a dedicated folder under the configured [_CompManServiced_](#files-and-folders) folder
+3. Modify the VB-Project as intended while the productive Workbook remains in use!.
-3. When the development/modification has been finished, ****close the Workbook!**** and proceed with the next steps.
+4. When the development/modification has been finished, ****close the Workbook!**** and proceed with the next steps.
-4. Move the productive Workbook to the configured [_Serviced Synchronization Target Folder_](#configuration) and open it.
-In case this folder has yet not been configured, switch to the open [CompMan.xlsb][1] and use the _CompMan Configuration_ button on the displayed Worksheet.
-Provided the Workbook had been prepared for it the synchronization will now start.
+5. Move the productive Workbook to the configured [_Serviced Synchronization Target Folder_](##possible-subsequent-configurations-and-configuration-changes) and open it.
+In case this folder has yet not been configured, switch to the open [CompMan.xlsb][1] and use the displayed _Config_ Worksheet.
-4. Open the moved Workbook and follow the synchronization steps.
+6. Open the moved Workbook and follow the synchronization steps.
 The synchronization will be done on a working copy (name with a suffix _Synced_).
-6. When the synchronization has finished, save the working copy as the new productive Workbook - e.g. by dropping the _Synced_ suffix from the name and moving it back to the "production location" it originates.
+7. When the synchronization has finished, save the working copy as the new productive Workbook - e.g. by dropping the _Synced_ suffix from the name and moving it back to the "production location" it originates.
-7. When everything has finally turned out perfect the remaining Workbook from step 3 may be removed
+8. When everything has finally turned out perfect the remaining Workbook from step 3 may be removed

 #### _Worksheet_ synchronization
 - ***New Worksheets***